alan001-ui/2ork-website/README.md

 We put the file in the google drive folder, the URL is: https://drive.google.com/drive/u/1/folders/1nT3uYn5WirFG0c9woDI2-K1gDOupkCrq

 There is also Usability Video to show the whole website.
 URL: https://drive.google.com/drive/u/1/folders/1I0UBimnwb-eijeDGjJ75NOD6b7XXKIEN

+There are some errors when I upload the whole website picture.
+The whole website presetation can be found in the usability video.